AAA Scholarship Foundation

 About AAA Scholarship Foundation

-The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and/or displaced students.
+The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and displaced students.
 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
-More than 85 percent of AAA scholarships are distributed to children at or below 185 percent of poverty.
+More than 80 percent of AAA scholarships are distributed to children at or below 200 percent of poverty.
 Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
 Parents, who find their children in these circumstances and are concerned about their future, look for viable options.
 They seek an atmosphere that challenges their child and will reverse inadequate learning, social patterns and the potential lifelong negative impact.
 They wish to change their child’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.

 About AAA Scholarship Foundation

-The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and/or displaced students.
+The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and displaced students.
 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
-More than 85 percent of AAA scholarships are distributed to children at or below 185 percent of poverty.
+More than 82.2 percent of AAA scholarships are distributed to children at or below 200 percent of poverty.
 Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
 Parents, who find their children in these circumstances and are concerned about their future, look for viable options.
 They seek an atmosphere that challenges their child and will reverse inadequate learning, social patterns and the potential lifelong negative impact.
 They wish to change their child’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.

-AAA Scholarships are funded in Alabama, Arizona, Florida, Georgia, Nevada and Pennsylvania by corporations that redirect a portion of their state tax liability to the AAA Scholarship Foundation in exchange for a tax credit (dollar-for-dollar in Alabama, Arizona, Florida, Georgia and Nevada, and up to 90 percent in Pennsylvania).
-The AAA Scholarship Foundation is one of the only approved Scholarship 501(c)(3) Nonprofit Organizations exclusively serving qualifying low-income, disabled and/or displaced students through these tax credit scholarship programs.
-AAA Scholarship Foundation provides your company with the convenience and efficiency of a single-solution for participating in multiple state tax credit scholarship programs.
-For more information, or to learn how your corporation can participate in the program, visit www.AAAScholarships.org, or contact Kerri Vaughan at kerri@aaascholarships.org or 888 707-2465 ext.
+AAA Scholarships are funded in Arizona, Florida, Georgia and Nevada by corporations that redirect a portion of their state tax liability to the AAA Scholarship Foundation in exchange for a dollar-for-dollar tax credit.
+The AAA Scholarship Foundation is one of the only approved 501(c)(3) nonprofit scholarship organizations exclusively serving qualifying low-income, disabled and displaced students through these tax credit scholarship programs in multiple states.
+AAA Scholarship Foundation provides your company with the convenience and efficiency of a single solution for participating in multiple state tax credit scholarship programs.
+For more information, or to learn how your corporation can participate in the program, visit www.AAAScholarships.org, or contact Kerri Vaughan at kerri @ aaascholarships.org or 888 707-2465 ext.
 730.

 Click here for a pdf of this student spotlight.